Microwave oven: Residential use

-While uncommon today, combination microwave-ranges were offered by major appliance manufacturers through much of the 1970's as a natural progression of the technology.
+While uncommon today, combination microwave-ranges were offered by major appliance manufacturers through much of the 1970s as a natural progression of the technology.
 Both Tappan and General Electric offered units that appeared to be conventional stove top/oven ranges, but included microwave capability in the conventional oven cavity.
 Such ranges were attractive to consumers since both microwave energy and conventional heating elements could be used simultaneously to speed cooking, and there was no loss of countertop space.
 The proposition was also attractive to manufacturers as the additional component cost could better be absorbed compared with countertop units where pricing was increasingly market-sensitive.

 By 1972, Litton (Litton Atherton Division, Minneapolis) introduced two new microwave ovens, priced at $349 and $399, to tap into the market estimated at $750 million by 1976, according to Robert I Bruder, president of the division.
 While prices remained high, new features continued to be added to home models.
 Amana introduced automatic defrost in 1974 on their RR-4D model, and was the first to offer a microprocessor controlled digital control panel in 1975 with their RR-6 model.

 The late 1970s saw an explosion of low-cost countertop models from many major manufacturers.

+In addition to cooking food, microwave ovens are used for heating in many industrial processes.
 Formerly found only in large industrial applications, microwave ovens increasingly became a standard fixture of residential kitchens in developed countries.
 By 1986, roughly 25% of households in the U.S. owned a microwave oven, up from only about 1% in 1971; the U.S. Bureau of Labor Statistics reported that over 90% of American households owned a microwave oven in 1997.
 In Australia, a 2008 market research study found that 95% of kitchens contained a microwave oven and that 83% of them were used daily.
 In Canada, fewer than 5% of households had a microwave oven in 1979, but more than 88% of households owned one by 1998.
 In France, 40% of households owned a microwave oven in 1994, but that number had increased to 65% by 2004.

 Adoption has been slower in less-developed countries, as households with disposable income concentrate on more important household appliances like refrigerators and ovens.
 In India, for example, only about 5% of households owned a microwave oven in 2013, well behind refrigerators at 31% ownership.
 However, microwave ovens are gaining popularity.
 In Russia, for example, the number of households with a microwave oven grew from almost 24% in 2002 to almost 40% in 2008.
 Almost twice as many households in South Africa owned microwave ovens in 2008 (38.7%) as in 2002 (19.8%).
 Microwave oven ownership in Vietnam in 2008 was at 16% of households, versus 30% ownership of refrigerators; this rate was up significantly from 6.7% microwave oven ownership in 2002, with 14% ownership for refrigerators that year.